ThingSet/thingset.github.io/docs/spec/v0.6/appl_binary_mode.md

 ## Execute function

-For execution of a function, the same POST request is used as when creating data.
-The device decides based on the type of the endpoint whether the request is a function call or a request to create data.
+For execution of a function, the EXEC request is used.

 **Example 1:** Reset the device

     Request:
-    02                                      # POST
+    02                                      # EXEC
        18 34                                # CBOR uint: 0x34 (object ID)
        80                                   # CBOR empty array